Heydon/beadz-drum-machine/README.md

 # Beadz Drum Machine

 **Beadz** is an experimental drum machine built using The Web Audio API and Vue.js.
 It uses service worker and a `manifest.json` so that it can be saved to your device's homescreen and used offline.
+Get the **Beadz** web app here: [heydon.github.io/beadz-drum-machine/](https://heydon.github.io/beadz-drum-machine/).

 ## Polymeters

-**Beadz** lets you create dynamic polymetric drum patterns by adding and removing quarter-beats from individual tracks while the pattern is playing.
+**Beadz** lets you create dynamic polymetric drum patterns by adding and removing quarter-beats from individual tracks while the composition is playing.

 The greater the disparity between the (quarter-beat) length of individual tracks, the more complex and longer the composition.